kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: Why does TRTL have such a high amount of tokens/small amount of decimal places?**

     A: Read the great post about the justification for it here: https://medium.com/@turtlecoin/one-trillion-turtles-coin-supply-and-unit-economics-5bfbea0aa1f1

+* **Q: Where can I get some free TRTL?**

+    A: Head over to the faucet: https://faucet.trtl.me/ and enter your TRTL address.
+You can recieve 10 TRTL's, up to 10 times a day.
+Thanks to @madk for creating this.

 * **Q: I have a question which wasn't answered here, what should I do?**